Photometria: Writing and publishing of Photometria

 Lambert began conducting photometric experiments in 1755 and by August 1757 had enough material to begin writing.
-From the references in Photometria and the catalogue of his library auctioned after his death, it is clear that Lambert consulted the optical works of Newton, Bouguer, Euler, Huygens, Smith, and Kästner.
+From the references in Photometria and the catalogue of his library auctioned after his death, it is clear that Lambert consulted the optical works of Isaac Newton, Pierre Bouguer, Leonhard Euler, Christiaan Huygens, Robert Smith, and Abraham Gotthelf Kästner.
 He finished Photometria in Augsburg in February 1760 and the printer had the book available by June 1760.

-Maria Jakobina Klett (1709–1795) was owner of Eberhard Klett Verlag, one of the most important Augsburg “Protestant publishers.”
+Maria Jakobina Klett (1709–1795) was the owner of Eberhard Klett Verlag, one of the most important Augsburg “Protestant publishers.”
 She published many technical books, including Lambert’s Photometria, and 10 of his other works.
 Klett used Christoph Peter Detleffsen (1731–1774) to print Photometria.
 Its first and only printing was small, and within 10 years copies were difficult to obtain.
 In Joseph Priestley's survey of optics of 1772, “Lambert’s Photometrie” appears in the list of books not yet procured.
 Priestley makes a specific reference to Photometria; that it was an important book but unprocurable.

 An abridged German translation of Photometria appeared in 1892, a French translation in 1997, and an English translation in 2000.

 Later influence

 Photometria presented significant advances and it was, perhaps, for that very reason that its appearance was greeted with general indifference.
 The central optical question in the middle of the 18th century was: what is the nature of light?
 Lambert's work was not related to this issue at all and so Photometria received no immediate systematic evaluation, and was not incorporated into the mainstream of optical science.
-The first appraisal of Photometria appeared in 1776 in Georg Klügel’s German translation of Priestley’s 1772 survey of optics.
+The first appraisal of Photometria appeared in 1776 in Georg Simon Klügel’s German translation of Priestley’s 1772 survey of optics.
 An elaborate reworking and annotation appeared in 1777.

 Photometria was not seriously evaluated and utilized until nearly a century after its publication, when the science of astronomy and the commerce of gas lighting needed photometry.
 Fifty years after that, Illuminating Engineering took up Lambert's results as the basis for lighting calculations that accompanied the great expanse of lighting early in the 20th century.
 Fifty years after that, computer graphics took up Lambert's results as the basis for radiosity calculations required to produce architectural renderings.
-Photometria had a significant, though long-delayed influence on technology and commerce once the industrial revolution was well underway, and is the reason that it was one of the books listed in Printing and the Mind of Man.
+Photometria had a significant, though long-delayed influence on technology and commerce once the Industrial Revolution was well underway, and is the reason that it was one of the books listed in Printing and the Mind of Man.